Trying To Avoid Feelings Of Discouragement And Disappointment Can Hinder Your Social Development

 Another, more subtle, socializing-related feeling that's unpleasant is when you go to an event and it doesn't meet your expectations, and you feel disappointed, discouraged, and frustrated.
 Some situations that might bring up these feelings are:

 - You're trying to make friends and go to a Meetup.com pub night.
 When you arrive you see the only people who showed up are way older than you.

 - You want to meet some interesting new people, and go to a book club held by your local library.
 There are only two other attendees, and it turns out you don't have much in common with them.

 - You're feeling starved for some meaningful conversation.
 You go out for drinks with your new co-workers, but despite your best efforts they only want to talk about superficial topics all evening.

 - You're looking for a fun new hobby that will let you meet people.
 You show up to a local dance school's free beginner lesson, but once you get started you quickly realize you don't enjoy it.

 As I said, people are generally tuned into when they're avoiding things because of anxiety or a fear of rejection.
-They can be less aware that they avoid social situations because they don't want to feel discouraged or frustrated.
-As a result they're more likely to make counterproductive assumptions, then accept them without question.
+They can be less aware that they pass on social opportunities because they don't want to feel discouraged or frustrated.
+As a result, when they make counterproductive assumptions they're more likely to accept them without question.
 They think, "This will be another waste of time.
 There's no point in going", treat it as a fact, then stay home.
 Just knowing you may be avoiding some things out of a need to not feel discouraged can help you stop doing it.